-Today, most commercial activities or services come into contact with their target through interfaces such as the website, app, or software.
+Today, most commercial activities or services come into contact with their target through interfaces such as websites, apps, or software.
 In the great battle for online engagement, one of the winning cards that a company can play is being able to offer an excellent User Experience.

-The User Experience is about digital products, which involves personal emotions and perceptions concerning, for example, usefulness, ease of use, and effectiveness of the interface.
+The User Experience is about digital products, which involve personal emotions and perceptions concerning, for example, usefulness, ease of use, and interface effectiveness.

 If you want to become a UX Designer, your mission will be to make the user experience as pleasant as possible.

 In general, to get a good UX, the interface must be simple and intuitive, and, possibly, inspire enthusiasm.
 Only in this way will the digital product trigger positive emotions in the user, who will let himself be guided towards the desired action.

 The UX Designer must therefore place the user at the center of his activity and thoroughly analyze the mental models, so as to outline a satisfying customer journey.

 Not only technical and IT knowledge, therefore, but a good UX Designer will have skills that embrace the fields of psychology, communication, and visual design.

 What activities does a UX Designer do?